-Local ‘Lamp Enthusiast’ Alan Vrombaut paved the way for the Quad Cities (and beyond) to step into the light, with the creation of Facebook group Lamp Enthusiasts.
+Local ‘Lamp Enthusiast’ Alan Vrombaut paved the way for the 50 (and beyond) to step into the light, with the creation of Facebook group Lamp Enthusiasts.
 And while this endeavor was originally created for ‘light’-hearted fun, it has beautifully blossomed into a source of positive entertainment to a growing number of followers every day.

 MONSTER COOKIE won for the new Whitey’s Ice Cream flavor for the year.
 Tremble before its magnificence, puny humans.

 The Quad-Cities schools on both sides of the river just gave up and decided to cancel classes through the end of the year.
 Youth sports were likewise canceled through the end of the spring season.

 Ballet 50, 44, and several others canceled their seasons, and for the first time in 72 years, 32 canceled their year.